dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/contributing/coding-style.md

 The only difference with PEP 8 is that we use a 88 characters line limit instead of 79.

-In addition, MajorityWorld uses the [black formatting tool](https://github.com/python/black) that comes with its own rules.
+In addition, DrikGallery uses the [black formatting tool](https://github.com/python/black) that comes with its own rules.
 A few of them are presented below.

 ### String Literals